In today’s episode, you’ll discover how you can ride massive trends like a pro (that nobody tells you).

 What I realized was markets like GBP/USD, GBP/USD are trending markets, meaning they tend to trend better than markets like AUD/CAD or the bond markets.

 That’s another thing to consider if you want to ride trends in the market.
-You can also consider focusing on markets that tend to exhibit trending behaviour.
+You can also consider focusing on markets that tend to exhibit trending behavior to ride on the trend of those markets.

 So that’s pretty much it for today’s episode.
 I hope you got some value out of it.
 With that said, I’ll talk to you soon.